pathakdhruv/GalDynPsr/README.md

 GalDynPsr.modelX.Expl(readgc.ldeg,0.0,readgc.bdeg,0.0,readgc.dkpc,0.0) # the parallel component
 GalDynPsr.modelX.Exz(readgc.ldeg,0.0,readgc.bdeg,0.0,readgc.dkpc,0.0) # the perpendicular component

+# 8) models involving galpy does not return error.
+However, that can be done using simulation.
+See Example-2 below.

-# 8) Calculation of instrinsic period.
+# 9) Calculation of instrinsic period.
 Ordering of the arguments is important.

 First assign values of ldeg, sigl, bdeg, sigb, dkpc, sigd (meaning of the parameters are as usual) and calculate the excess terms as usual: